Splatter Farm (1987)

 Inner Me: You have to.
 You owe it to yourself.

-Conscious Me: But I barely remember anything that happened here!
+Conscious Me: But I barely remember anything that happened in this movie!

 Inner Me: Yes.
 Yes you do!